vorburger/opendaylight-etcd/README.md

 Now run this project's demo:

-    java -jar demo/target/*.jar http://localhost:4001
+    java -jar demo/target/*.jar write http://localhost:4001

 or if you started `etcd` directly without systemd then:

-    java -jar demo/target/*.jar http://localhost:2379
+    java -jar demo/target/*.jar write http://localhost:2379

-and have a closer look at the logs this will print, to understand what happened.
+and have a closer look at the logs this will print to understand what happened, and read it via:

+    java -jar demo/target/*.jar read http://localhost:2379

 ## FAQ